edu-cat/php-trainee-template/README.md

 ```

 ## Workflow
-1. You will be granted access to the repository with tasks.
-2. Clone the repository to your machine.
+1. Clone this repository to your machine.
-3. Subscribe to the repository to be able to receive any notification on it.
+2. Subscribe to the repository to be able to receive any notification on it.
-4. Create separate branch and folder in src/ and tests/ for each task.
+3. Create separate branch and folders in src/ and tests/ for each task.
-5. When you are ready to show your solution (task and tests), create Pull Request (PR).
+4. When you are ready to show your solution (task and tests), create Pull Request (PR).
-6. If you have errors reported by GitHub Actions, check their details and fix issues.
+5. If you have errors reported by GitHub Actions, check their details and fix issues.

 ## Special Notes
 1. See Task1 [source](src/Task1/myTernary.php) and [test](tests/Task1/MyTernaryTest.php)